oneminutestech-maker/AssignmentProductAPI/README.md

 - **API Endpoints**: Check the project documentation or Swagger UI for available API endpoints once the application is running.

 ---

-Let me know if you need further adjustments!
-The icons should help make the `README.md` more visually appealing and easier to follow. 😊